Hexagram 64 · ䷿

 Attack bringing misfortune before completion means place is not proper.

 Perseverance brings good fortune.
 Remorse disappears.
-The menace of the shock is averted.
-He lays hold of the Devil's Country.
-After three years, great rewards are given in the king's domain.
+Shock, thus to discipline the Devil’s Country.
+For three years, great realms are awarded.

 Small Image